John Stoddard Cancer Center Support Groups

 A group or individual counseling program for people with cancer and/or families.
 Patients/family members are welcome to come to group counseling or may set up individual appointments.
 For information on meeting dates and locations, call (515) 241-4280.

 For people undergoing chemotherapy or radiation treatments.
 Wigs, turbans, scarves and hats are available for purchase.
-For more information on a free individual consultation, call (515) 241-4243.
+For more information on a free individual consultation, call (515) 241-4243 or visit our EMPOWER page.

 Support Groups - Other Facilities